thompson-dean/FavFotos/README.md

 - Introducing a dark mode toggle for better user experience in different lighting conditions.
 - Adding an Information button to the photos to get more details about them.
-- In future, I would have also liked to add deeper error handling for the CoreData part of my project.
+- I would have also liked to add deeper error handling for the CoreData part of my project.
+- If I had more time to complete the project I would have been more considerate with git and would have used a variation of git-flow.

 ## License 📄

 This project is distributed under the MIT License.
-You can see the detailed license in the [LICENSE](./LICENSE) file for more specifics.